-This applies to cookware, too.
-No, it's not exactly an investment like a house, but a lot of that same advice is valid.
-I know that many people don't think they can justify spending a lot on cookware when there's much less expensive cookware available.
-Well, I'm going to tell you right now, that thinking is flawed, and here's why:
+Many people don't think they can justify spending a lot on cookware when there's waaay less expensive cookware available.
+But that logic is flawed, and here's why:

 - When you buy cookware with a lifetime warranty, you have to average the cost of the cookware over a lifetime of use.
 When you do that, the cost of the cookware comes out to just a few dollars per year.

 - If you buy cheap cookware, you're probably going to have to replace it within a few years (especially if it's--ugh--nonstick!).
-After you do that a few times, you end up shelling out the same or more than if you'd just bought the good stuff the first time.
+After you do that a few times, you end up shelling out the same or more than if you'd just bought the good stuff in the first place.

 - High quality cookware is a joy to work with.
-The heft, the polish, the aesthetics: as I said above, good tools are a joy.
+The heft, the polish, the aesthetics: as we said above, good tools are a joy to use.
 Don't deprive yourself of this joy.

-- I've included as many buying options as I can for each set.
-Even if (like me) you're accustomed to buying on Amazon, you should shop around.
+- We've included as many buying options as we can for each set.
+Even if you're accustomed to buying on Amazon, you should shop around.
 Different venues have sales or special deals you can take advantage of.
-Even Sur la Table, which is usually the priciest option, will have occasional offers that make it worth checking out--such as throwing in a free piece (often a roasting pan) when you spend a certain amount of money.
+Even Sur la Table, which is usually the priciest option, will have occasional offers that make it worth checking out--such as throwing in a free piece (often a roasting pan) when you spend a certain amount.